 In the final rule, the USDA states that a tribe is permitted to exercise authority over hemp production in its territory, despite the extent of its inherent regulatory authority limitations.
 This was not addressed in the interim final rule but is a new, welcomed addition.

 While the USDA’s final rule regarding hemp production is still fresh, it is important to begin to digest and understand the implications behind these rulings.
 Hemp lawyer Chelsie Spencer offers substantial knowledge and expertise surrounding hemp legislation and regulations, as she remains extremely active in the hemp and cannabis community.
-With years of experience in cannabis law, hemp and CBD law, business and corporate law, copyright law, and trademark law, Cheslie provides a unique perspective to a range of clients.
-Contact Ritter Spencer for more information, or give us a call at 214.295.5074.
+With years of experience in cannabis law, hemp and CBD law, business and corporate law, copyright law, and trademark law, Chelsie provides a unique perspective to a range of clients.
+Contact Ritter Spencer Cheng for more information, or give us a call at 214.295.5070.